 Damage caused by shame: report on giving up and adoption

-The Commissie Binnenlandse Afstand en Adoptie (CBAA) examined the impact of giving up and adoption on parents, children and other stakeholders in the period 1956-1984.
-Atria was commissioned by the committee to research the personal experiences of relinquishing parents, relinquished children, foster and adoptive parents and close ones.
-The report was presented to the Dutch State Secretary for Legal Protection Teun Struycken on 19 June 2025.
+The Commission on Domestic Relinquishment and Adoption (CBAA) investigated the impact of relinquishment and adoption on parents, children and other parties involved during the period 1956–1984.
+Atria was commissioned by the Commission to conduct research into the personal experiences of parents who gave up their children for adoption, children given up for adoption, foster and adoptive parents, and their close relatives.
+The report was presented to the State Secretary for Legal Protection, Teun Struycken, on 19 June 2025.

-Between 1956 and 1984, an estimated 13,000 or 14,000 unmarried pregnant girls and women in the Netherlands came under severe social pressure to give up their newborn child.
-This pressure came not only from their immediate environment - parents, family and social workers - but was also fuelled by then prevailing norms around decency and the fear of social or economic consequences.
+Between 1956 and 1984, an estimated 13,000 or 14,000 unmarried pregnant girls and women in the Netherlands came under severe social pressure to give up their newborn children.
+This pressure came not only from those closest to them – parents, family and social workers – but was also fuelled by the prevailing norms of decency at the time and the fear of social or economic consequences.

 Key recommendations

-The report, commissioned by the Ministry of Justice and Security and launched in late 2022 under the direction of Micha de Winter, contains a number of recommendations.
-The conclusions are based on three sub-studies conducted by the International Institute of Social History (IISG), Maastricht University and Atria.
+The report, which was commissioned by the Ministry of Justice and Security at the end of 2022 and led by Micha de Winter, contains a number of recommendations.
+The conclusions are based on three sub-studies carried out by the International Institute of Social History (IISG), Maastricht University and Atria.

-• Expert help and care: promote expertise of aid and care workers and those in training to do so
+• Expert support and care: promote the expertise of social workers, care staff and those currently training for these roles

-• Support in opening lines to biological family and own history: organise assistance in searching for parentage information
+• Support in establishing contact with biological family and one’s own history: organise assistance in searching for information on ancestry

-• Control over own family life: give parents and children as much voice as possible in decisions about their family life
+• Control over one’s own family life: give parents and children as much say as possible in decisions about their family life

-• Authority over own sexuality: actively encourage sex education programmes in education
+• Control over one’s own sexuality: activelypromote sex education programmes in schools

-• Sustainable recognition: include the topic of domestic relinquishment and adoption in the Canon of the Netherlands
+• Lasting recognition: include the theme of domestic separation and adoption in the Canon of the Netherlands

-Atria examined people's personal experiences of domestic remoteness and adoption in Diepe Sporen (Deep Traces) sub-study.
-This focuses on the meaning these experiences had for them, both at the time and in later periods.
-It included oral-history interviews with:
+Atria investigated people’s personal experiences of domestic separation and adoption in the sub-study ‘Deep Traces’.
+This study focuses on the significance these experiences held for them, both at the time and in later periods.
+Among other things, oral history interviews were conducted with:

-• people who were relinquished as children and grew up with adoptive parents or in another situation
+• people who were given up for adoption as children and grew up with adoptive parents or in another situation

-• people who raised one or more relinquished children
+• people who have brought up one or more children who were given up for adoption

-• and people who were affected in their immediate environment
+• and people who were directly affected by this in their immediate circle

 Publications